Redtail Ponds Development

 The FCHA Redtail Ponds development will be a mixed-income community with 40 units for formerly homeless individuals and 20 units for individuals earning up to 50% of the Area Median Income.
 Each independent apartment will feature a full kitchen and bathroom.
 Supportive services will include case management, lifestyle coaching, and/or therapeutic services and will empower and equip residents with the skills needed to live with greater self-determination and independence.

-View the Good Neighbor Statement of Operations
+FINAL Good Neighbor Statement of Operations

 Using input gathered at previous public meetings, an Advisory Committee made up of citizens from surrounding neighborhoods and Fort Collins Housing Authority (FCHA) staff developed the Good Neighbor Statement of Operations (GNSO).